How to Keep Your Pension in a Divorce

 Request a Plan Summary

-A plan summary is, very simply, a document that gives a detailed description of the benefits of the pension plan.
-Employers are required to publish this summary every few years and distribute (or make it available) to all pension plan participants.
+A plan summary is, very simply, a document that gives a detailed description of the retirement benefits available to pension plan participants.
+Employers are required to publish this summary every few years and distribute (or make it available) to all participants.

-When you started contributed to the pension plan
+When you started contributing to the pension plan

-Consider and document when you first started contributing to the pension plan.
+Document when you first started contributing to the pension plan.
 Was it before or after you married?
-Any amount contributed before your marriage will remain yours, while anything added afterward may be considered marital property.
+Any amount contributed before your marriage could be considered your separate property, while anything added afterward may be considered marital property.

 The “relative time” method is the most common method of dividing pensions during a divorce.
 The approach views each year of participation in the pension plan as equally important when it comes to the result.
 Therefore, if you and your spouse were married for ten years, but you participated in your pension for 30, then only 10/30 or 33% of the pension is considered a marital asset.

-Forecast future benefit and assumptions included in that forecast
+Forecast future benefits and assumptions included in that forecast

 The pension plan determines the future benefit by an actuarial formula the employer provides.
 In the case of public employees, including teachers and those employed by the government, variables include: